 After the fire, my father, who’d been living with my grandmother since the divorce, bought a trailer home, parked it on the hill, and moved into one of the two small bedrooms on either end of the trailer.
 This was a temporary arrangement while he designed and built a new house near the entrance to the property, assisted by friends and relatives.
 The other bedroom was mine during my weekend stays on the farm, where I likewise assisted with the building of the new house, though, being thirteen at the time, all I did for the most part was get in the way.

 When the house was finished, a hippieish relative moved into the trailer, paying little or nothing in rent in exchange for his help on the farm.
 Then, if faulty memory serves, marijuana plants were discovered growing in a tucked-away corner of the farm, and while, as with the fire, no charges were filed, my hippie relative found accommodations elsewhere and my father leased the trailer to a black family.
-They never seemed to be around I was around, but I certainly heard a lot about the one named Joe, who was younger than I was.
+They never seemed to be around when I was around, but I certainly heard a lot about the one named Joe, who was younger than I was.
 “That Joe is a hell of a ballplayer,” my father said again and again.
 He still, in middle age, fancied himself a formidable athlete, but Joe had apparently kicked his ass, or come close to kicking his ass, one on one in basketball.
 I had given up on trying to kick my father’s ass in basketball or any other sport, certain that he would pause the game to provide irritating pointers, though I was quick to correct him on any factual errors when he discussed, for instance, the Civil War, a favorite topic among Virginians who live near Civil War battlefields.
 “Stonewall Jackson wasn’t killed at Gettysburg by the Yankees,” I would pounce; “he was killed by his own men at Chancellorsville.”
 Probably my father never made that particular error, but in any case, kicking his ass intellectually, which I thought I was doing, was as satisfying as kicking his ass athletically—or so I told myself.

 Post-divorce, my siblings and I always spent Christmas Eve with my father, and that year, after we exchanged presents, I tagged along with my father to the sheep shed, a short distance from the house, to see if any lambs had been born, winter being lambing season.
 He would have walked, ordinarily, or sent me to check on the lambs, but it was raining that night, though not hard, so he took his truck.
 Also, it turned out, he had a second mission: to deliver presents to the family living in the trailer.
 We drove up the red-dirt road to the hill, where I could see a Christmas tree glowing in the trailer’s picture window, and the minute we parked, the trailer door flew open and a bevy of children charged outside and mobbed the truck.
 I don’t remember how many there were, but there were far too many to be living in a cramped trailer.